braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/braze_to_braze_webhooks.md

 > This article covers how to create a Braze to Braze webhook for key use cases.

-You can use webhooks to communicate with the Braze [REST API]({{site.baseurl}}/api/basics/), essentially doing anything that our API allows you to do.
+You can use webhooks to communicate with the Braze [REST API][2], essentially doing anything that our API allows you to do.
 We refer to this as a Braze to Braze webhook—a webhook that is communicating from Braze to Braze.

 ## Prerequisites

-To create a Braze to Braze webhook, you'll need an [API key]({{site.baseurl}}/api/api_key/) with permissions for the endpoint you want to reach.
+To create a Braze to Braze webhook, you'll need an [API key][3] with permissions for the endpoint you want to reach.
 For example, if you're using the User track endpoint, you'll need an API key with `users.track` permissions.

 ## Use cases

 While there's a lot you can do with Braze to Braze webhooks, here are some common use cases to get you started:

 - Write or update custom attributes on a user profile.
-- Reference an event property throughout a Canvas.
+- Reference an event property throughout a Canvas by storing the event property on the user profile as an attribute.
 - Increment an integer custom attribute for a counter when a user receives a message.
 - Trigger a second Canvas from an initial Canvas.
 - Endless "If This Then That" ([IFTTT](https://ifttt.com/about)) recipes.

-The example use cases on this page assume that you're already familiar with [how webhooks work]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/understanding_webhooks/) and how to [create a webhook]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook/) in Braze.
+The example use cases on this page assume that you're already familiar with [how webhooks work][4] and how to [create a webhook][5] in Braze.

 ## Steps for creating a Braze to Braze webhook

 While the specifics of your webhook request will vary from use case to use case, the general workflow for creating a Braze to Braze webhook stays the same.

-1. [Create a webhook]({{site.baseurl}}/user_guide/message_building_by_channel/webhooks/creating_a_webhook/#step-1-choose-where-to-build-your-message) as a campaign or Canvas step.
+1. [Create a webhook][5] as a campaign or Canvas step.
 2. Choose **Blank Template**.
 3. In the **Compose** tab, specify the **Webhook URL** and **Request Body** as noted for your use case.
 4. In the **Settings** tab, specify your **HTTP Method** and **Request Headers** as noted for your use case.